 - 1. Reflect on their own teaching practice and level of subject matter and pedagogical knowledge to plan and implement instruction that can improve student learning. - 2.
 Recognize their own values and implicit and explicit biases, the ways in which these values and implicit and explicit biases may positively and negatively affect teaching and learning, and work to mitigate any negative impact on the teaching and learning of students.
 They exhibit positive dispositions of caring, support, acceptance, and fairness toward all students and families, as well as toward their colleagues. - 3.
 Establish professional learning goals and make progress to improve their practice by routinely engaging in communication and inquiry with colleagues. - 4.
 Demonstrate how and when to involve other adults and to communicate effectively with peers and colleagues, families, and members of the larger school community to support teacher and student learning. - 5.
 Demonstrate professional responsibility for all aspects of student learning and classroom management, including responsibility for the learning outcomes of all students, along with appropriate concerns and policies regarding the privacy, health, and safety of students and families.
-Beginning teachers conduct themselves with integrity and model ethical conduct for themselves and others. - 6.
-Understand and enact professional roles and responsibilities as mandated reporters and comply with all laws concerning professional responsibilities, professional conduct, and moral fitness, including the responsible use of social media and other digital platforms and Preliminary Multiple and Single Subject Credential Program Standards Adopted December 2015 tools.
+Beginning teachers conduct themselves with integrity and model ethical conduct for themselves and others. - Understand and enact professional roles and responsibilities as mandated reporters and comply with all laws concerning professional responsibilities, professional conduct, and moral fitness, including the responsible use of social media and other digital platforms and tools. - 7.
+Critically analyze how the context, structure, and history of public education in California affects and influences state, district, and school governance as well as state and local education finance.